rahulgopinath/rahulgopinath.github.io/_posts/2021-02-22-error-correcting-earley-parser.markdown

 ```

 The error correcting parser will be able to supply the input that is
-necesaary to make the input valid.
+necessary to make the input valid.
 In this case, it will supply `}]`.
-The algorithm is minimal error correcting if the correction proided is
+The algorithm is minimal error correcting if the correction provided is
-minimal in some sence.
+minimal in some sense.
 For example, if the correction is `, "":[]}]`, the
 correction is not minimal.

 The particular algorithm we will be examining is